-M...ost companies do not hire those with editing backgrounds for these jobs but promote the best and most accurate transcriptionists to do them.
+M...ost companies promote the best and most accurate transcriptionists for these jobs.
 Transcription reviewers are sometimes paid an hourly rate, but they might be paid a per word or per piece rate.

 Work-at-home angle: Transcription reviewers can work from home for the same companies that offer remote transcription jobs.
 However, not all forms of transcription and all transcriptions jobs can be translated into a home-based position.